conarwelsh/nettuts-laravel4-and-backbone/README.md

 ### Laravel 4 Install

 Laravel 4 uses Composer to install all of its dependencies, but first we will need an application structure to install into.
-The develop branch on [Laravel's Github repository](https://github.com/laravel/laravel) is the home for this application structure.
-However, since Laravel 4 is currently still in beta, we need to be prepared for this structure to change at any time.
+The master branch on [Laravel's Github repository](https://github.com/laravel/laravel) is the home for this application structure.
+However, we need to be prepared for this structure to change at any time.
 By adding Laravel as a remote repository, we can pull in these changes whenever we need to.
-In fact, while it is in beta-mode, it would be good practice to run these commands after each `composer update`.

 	git remote add laravel https://github.com/laravel/laravel
 	git fetch laravel